kui-shell/KuiClientTemplate/README.md

 - A set of [commands](https://github.com/kubernetes-sigs/kui/tree/master/docs/example/AnimalApp/plugins/plugin-example/src/commands)
   that use Kui's built-in views.
 [More info](https://github.com/kubernetes-sigs/kui/wiki#approaches-for-enhancing-kui)
+  - `hello cat` and `hello dog` are simple hello worlds that returns a cat and dog emoji, respectively
+  - `hello sidenav` and `hello catnav` which show how to use the multi-tab "sidecar" views, with tabs on top and tabs on the left, respectively

 - A [StatusStripe
   widget](https://github.com/kubernetes-sigs/kui/tree/master/docs/example/AnimalApp/plugins/plugin-example/src/view/CatDogWidget.tsx) that will be placed along the bottom of the Kui window.
 [More info](https://github.com/kubernetes-sigs/kui/wiki#approaches-for-enhancing-kui)